jonase/eastwood/README.next.md

 functions `clojure.core/int`, `clojure.core/bytes`, and
 `clojure.core/boolean` as (incorrect) type tags.
 They will not help Clojure avoid reflection in Java interop calls.
 Clojure gives no errors or warnings for such type hints, but Eastwood will.
+This happens because the Clojure compiler `eval`s metadata applied to a Var being `def`d, as documented [here](http://clojure.org/special_forms).

 ```clojure
 ;; Incorrect primitive/primitive-array type hints on Vars, for which